How can a Whole Life Carbon Assessment for AI be established?

 Why might this be relevant?

-The project specifically addresses the establishment of a Whole Life Carbon Assessment for AI through an AI-enabled carbon footprint calculator.
+The project specifically focuses on establishing a Whole Life Carbon Assessment for AI through a carbon footprint calculator.

 Spinview UK Limited (RAIV), led by Tori Harvey and Daniel Rahamim, is a UK geospatial AI computing SME working on RAIV (Rail emissions and Asset Infrastructure Viewer).
 Infrastructure use causes 30% of UK emissions, and ...